tahmed4/ubf-to-twilio/README.md

 //Set the SMS webhook of a specific number. api.changeBotPhoneNumber(client, assistant_id, "+447123456789")

-//Unset the SMS webhook of a specific bot. api.unlinkFromNumber(client, assistant_id)
+//Unset the SMS webhook of a specific chatbot. api.unlinkFromNumber(client, assistant_id)

 //Simulate a Conversation with your Chatbot.